RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

 </div>
 ```

+<div class="alert alert-info" role="alert">VSCode and the Angular language service will flag the email.errors.required as not containing a member called required.
+If the required validator is invalid it will put the error message on the email.errors.required object.</div>

 Now we are ready to test the email validation.

 * The validation will trigger if you input text into the email field that is not a valid email address.